zeyao-hub/Class-Points-System-Management/README.md

 - The `cipher.txt` file stores the password for accessing the class, which is used to restrict access.

 ### Note
-- **Red Alert:** This program is licensed under the [GPL License](https://www.gnu.org/licenses/gpl-3.0.html).
+- **Alert:** This program is licensed under the [GPL License](https://www.gnu.org/licenses/gpl-3.0.html).
 Please make sure to comply with the terms of the license when using it.
 - This program is only for use in schools or non-commercial purposes.
 It does not guarantee security, and it should not be used in situations requiring high levels of security.

 ---